dsheiko/ng-backbone/doc/view.md

 ```
 ## Events

+* `component-will-update` - fires straight before bounding el populated from the template
+* `component-did-update` - fires straight after bounding el populated from the template
-* `will-update` - fires straight before bounding el populated from the template
+* `component-will-mount` - fires straight before bounding el populated from the template
-* `did-update` - fires straight after bounding el populated from the template
+* `component-did-mount` - fires straight after bounding el populated from the template

 `View` creates an instance of ngTemplate based on specified bounding element and template code.
 It binds models/collections of the given maps to the template.
 E.g. models: `{ foo: new Model() }` becomes available in the template scope as `foo`.
 As soon the model changes (`this.models.get("foo").set("bar", "value")`) the template responds (`foo.bar === "value"`);